DoctorBJones/datadictionary/README.md

-# dd
+# datadictionary

-The goal of dd is to create a data dictionary from any dataset in your R environment.
+The goal of `datadictionary` is to create a data dictionary from any dataset in your R environment.
 While other packages exist I found the output wasn’t able to be easily captured in a single view.
 They were either very long, such as many pages of output in word or pdf format, or very wide, such as concatenating all levels of factor variables in a single string.
 This package attempts to solve those problems by presenting summaries of the dataset in a format that fits easily in a pane or screen, without using word or pdf outputs.
 It also presents different summaries for different variable types.
-For example, numeric data returns mean, median, min and max, whereas factor variables return a count of each level of the factor.
-All variable summaries include a count of missing.

-It includes overall summaries of rows and columns and at-a-glance summaries of each variable including mean, median, min and max for numeric variables, counts in each level for factors, and the number of responses and missing for character variables.
+It includes overall summaries of rows and columns and at-a-glance summaries of each variable including mean, median, min and max for numeric variables, counts in each level for factors, and the number of responses for character variables.
+All variable summaries include a count of missing values.

 You can nominate one or more id variables, for example individuals and clusters, so you don’t get nonsense data summaries for these variables.